zgeorgii/frazier-busmall/README.md

 To keep the product selection process as untainted as possible, you have been instructed to not allow any results to be shown to the user until there have been a total of 15 selections made.
 Also, the marketing research team has asked that you not automatically display the results after 15 clicks, but

 You are also responsible for the look and feel of the app, so don't forget a custom font, color palette, layout with semantic HTML (and maybe a Skeleton or flexbox approach to layout) and so on.

+stretch goals:
+sort the result list
+add more statistical analysis, like how many times each was displayed, etc.